mpavezb/cpp_design_patterns/README.md

 Code for the Design Patterns in Modern C++ course from Udemy.

-## Overview

 Design patterns are common architectural approaches.
 They were popularized by the Gang of Four book (1994) for Smalltalk and C++.

-## Gamma Categorization

-Design Patterns are tipically split into three categories.
+They are tipically split into three categories.
 This is called *Gamma Categorization* after Erich Gamma, one of the GoF authors.

 ### Creational Patterns